Speaker of Parliament 'very important position' in Singapore's system of Government: Chan Chun Sing

 “We need somebody with the stature, who is open-minded, who is fair, balanced, and can command the respect of all parliamentarians,” he said.
 “From what I know of Chuan-Jin personally, I think he will do a good job in this aspect.”

-Mr Chan, who is Minister for Social and Family Development, will have to resign from the position, if he is elected by Members of Parliament as Speaker.
+Mr Tan, who is Minister for Social and Family Development, will have to resign from the position, if he is elected by Members of Parliament as Speaker.

 When asked by reporters to respond to the suggestion that Mr Tan is dropping out of the race to be part of Singapore’s fourth-generation leadership core, Mr Chan stressed that “all of us play different roles”.